Frances Vane, Viscountess Vane: Memoirs of a Lady of Quality

 In 1751, Tobias Smollett included the Memoirs of a Lady of Quality in his novel The Adventures of Peregrine Pickle.
 Though the memoirs, written in amatory fiction, were published anonymously and revised for publication by John Shebbeare, it was clear from the beginning that the "lady of quality" was Lady Vane.
 Horace Walpole wrote in a letter the same year:

 In her memoirs, the Viscountess Vane mocks contemporary social and moral conventions, and describes her emotional devastation following the death of her first husband.
 Walpole gossiped in the same letter:

-Lady Vane shocked society not only by refusing to portray herself as chaste, but also by unrepentantly advertising her adulterous relationships.
+Like Lady Townshend, Lady Vane shocked society not only by refusing to portray herself as chaste, but also by unrepentantly advertising her adulterous relationships.
 In 1751, Samuel Richardson referred to her and other scandalous memoirists as "a Set of Wretches, wishing to perpetuate their Infamy".
 Lady Mary Wortley Montagu's reaction to the memoirs was more careful and restrained.
 In a 1752 letter to her daughter, the Countess of Bute, she wrote: "[Lady Vane's] History, rightly considered, would be more instructive to young Women than any Sermon I know.
 They may see there the mortifications and variety of misery are the unavoidable consequences of Galantrys."